ohmyzsh/ohmyzsh/README.md

 ### Prerequisites

 * A Unix-like operating system: macOS, Linux, BSD.
-On Windows: WSL is preferred, but cygwin or msys also mostly work.
+On Windows: WSL2 is preferred, but cygwin or msys also mostly work.
-* [Zsh](https://www.zsh.org) should be installed (v4.3.9 or more recent).
-If not pre-installed (run `zsh --version` to confirm), check the following instructions here: [Installing ZSH](https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH)
+* [Zsh](https://www.zsh.org) should be installed (v4.3.9 or more recent is fine but we prefer 5.0.8 and newer).
+If not pre-installed (run `zsh --version` to confirm), check the following wiki instructions here: [Installing ZSH](https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH)
 * `curl` or `wget` should be installed
-* `git` should be installed (recommended v1.7.2 or higher)
+* `git` should be installed (recommended v2.4.11 or higher)

 ### Basic Installation

 Oh My Zsh is installed by running one of the following commands in your terminal.
-You can install this via the command-line with either `curl` or `wget`.
+You can install this via the command-line with either `curl` or `wget`, whichever is installed on your machine.

 #### via curl